Skitsouprenup/food-ordering-sample-page/README.md

 # food-ordering-sample-page
 A single webpage about food ordering.
+This webpage is responsive and mobile-ready.